MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-data-exchange-definitions.md

      Proceed to describe the formatting of columns in the data file by filling the fields on the **Column Definitions** FastTab as described in the table below.
 You can use the structure file, such as an .XSD file, for the data file to prefill the FastTab with the relevant elements.
 For more information, see [Use XML Schemas to Prepare Data Exchange Definitions](across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md).

 6. On the **Column Definitions** FastTab, choose **Get File Structure**.
-7. In the **Get File Structure** window, select the related structure file, and then choose the **OK** button.
+7. On the **Get File Structure** page, select the related structure file, and then choose the **OK** button.
 The lines on the **Column Definitions** FastTab are filled according to the structure of the data file.
 8. On the **Column Definitions** FastTab, edit or fill the fields as described in the following table.

     |Field|Description|